tauren/tax-scenarios-lean/docs/architecture-lean-v1.4.md

 For this lean MVP, the core calculation engine focuses exclusively on **estimating capital gains tax**.
 All date-related properties within the application's in-memory data models are handled as native JavaScript `Date` objects to ensure type safety and ease of calculation.
 Conversion to and from ISO 8601 strings occurs only at the serialization/deserialization boundary (e.g., when interacting with `localStorage` or URL parameters).

 The application supports qualitative assessment through a **"Jot Down & Map" workflow**.
-Users can create personalized, weighted goals (derived from a master list of statements) and create scenario-specific attributes (notes) which are then mapped to these goals to calculate a fit score.
+Users can create personalized, weighted goals (derived from a master list of statements) and create scenario-specific attributes which are then mapped to these goals to calculate a fit score.
 Data persistence for the MVP is simplified to a **single "Active Plan"** continuously auto-saved to `localStorage`.
 The ability to share this active plan via a compressed, URL-encoded string is retained.

 The architecture is designed for automated CI/CD deployment to static hosting platforms like Cloudflare Pages.